 The information contained in this website is for general information purposes only.
-The information is provided by FICC Markets Standards Board Limited and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+The information is provided by Financial Markets Standards Board Limited and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.

-Through this website you are able to link to other websites which are not under the control of FICC Markets Standards Board Limited.
+Through this website you are able to link to other websites which are not under the control of Financial Markets Standards Board Limited.
 We have no control over the nature, content and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Every effort is made to keep the website up and running smoothly.
-However, FICC Markets Standards Board Limited takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.
+However, Financial Markets Standards Board Limited takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.

-• We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.
+- We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.

-• We store personal information for only as long as we have a reason to keep it.
+- We store personal information for only as long as we have a reason to keep it.

-• We aim to make it as simple as possible for you to control what information is shared publicly (or kept private), indexed by search engines, and permanently deleted.
+- We aim to make it as simple as possible for you to control what information is shared publicly (or kept private), indexed by search engines, and permanently deleted.

-• We aim for full transparency on how we gather, use, and share your personal information.
+- We aim for full transparency on how we gather, use, and share your personal information.

 We only collect information about you if we have a reason to do so.

-It’s probably no surprise that we collect information that you provide to us.
+We collect information that you provide to us.
 The amount and type of information depends on the context and how we use the information.
-Here are some examples:
+For example:

-• Log Information: We may collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.
+- Log information: We may collect information that web browsers, mobile devices, and servers typically make available, such as the browser type, IP address, unique device identifiers, language preference, referring site, the date and time of access, operating system, and mobile network information.

-• Usage Information: We may collect information about your usage of our services.
+- Usage information: We may collect information about your usage of our services.

 We may also get information about you from other sources.